Interview with Professor Manfred Reetz: Beating Bias in Protein Engineering

 Reetz’s lab built two identical variant libraries, one by PCR and one constructed with brand new technology developed by Twist Bioscience that directly synthesizes every variant on a silicon surface.
 The two libraries contained four possible amino acid variants at four positions in the protein’s active site giving 256 possible variants.
 The researchers then oversampled the two mutant libraries 3x (768 mutants per library) and then massively sequenced the mutants they sampled to understand the libraries’ composition in fine detail.

 “To my complete surprise, the PCR library only had about half [56%] of the total genetic diversity.
 It was impossible to get all the mutants.
-This was eye opening for me,” Reetz said of his findings.
+This was eye-opening for me,” Reetz said of his findings.
 On the other hand, the library generated by solid-phase synthesis performed dramatically better, containing over 97% of the designed sequences.

 When considering amino acid representation within both libraries, a similar trend appeared.
 Where the synthesized library contained an almost even distribution of amino acid variants at each site, PCR-based libraries did not.
 Instead, the variants were considerably biased toward the original amino acid composition of the protein, and failed to evenly distribute amino acids throughout the library.

-In fact, in every condition the researchers tested, the directly synthesised library came out on top.
+In fact, in every condition the researchers tested, the directly synthesized library came out on top.
 It was highly accurate to the researcher’s design, and when the mutant LEH’s properties were tested, 17 highly enantioselective variants were discovered.
 This was over twice as many than were identified in the PCR-based library, which only harbored 8.
 For the first time, Professor Reetz’s team could quantify exactly how much bias impacted variant libraries when they were constructed by PCR.

-It must be added that engineering enantioselectivity is only the first step in engineering an industry ready enzyme.
+It must be added that engineering enantioselectivity is only the first step in engineering an industry-ready enzyme.
 “We did not measure activity nor any tradeoff in thermostability,” comments Professor Reetz.
 However, from the synthesized library, his team now has a much greater pool of enantioselective sequences available to screen for such properties.

 When we asked Professor Reetz for his thoughts on any downsides of his experience with the synthesized library, he had this to say: “It should not be ignored that the synthetic on-chip library was not absolutely perfect, a very small amount of bias remained.
 While future research may possibly reduce bias even further by focusing on the synthetic steps or the final assembly, 100% elimination is not necessarily required in practical applications, simply due to statistical reasons.”
 He further added that caveat that his study is still a “proof-of-principle” and more work needs to be done in the future.

 He also commented that in the future, protein engineers need to pay greater attention to the detrimental effects of using PCR-based libraries over more modern techniques.
-Alternatively, if they are using PCR-based libraries, they need to at least assess the damaging effects of bias to make better informed decisions about how they can go about screening the library to make the most out of the library.
+Alternatively, if they are using PCR-based libraries, they need to at least assess the damaging effects of bias to make better-informed decisions about how they can go about screening the library to make the most out of the library.

 Twist Bioscience is a market leader in high throughput DNA synthesis, able to fabricate bias-free variant libraries by directly synthesizing the variants onto proprietary silicon chips.
-"In the future, hopefully the [library] customer will not have to perform any internal quality controls, and they can just buy a library and trust that it is of exceptional quality.
+"In the future, hopefully, the [library] customer will not have to perform any internal quality controls, and they can just buy a library and trust that it is of exceptional quality.
 Twist Bioscience provides a major step forward in gaining that trust,” finished Professor Reetz.
-Directly synthesised DNA libraries will soon be the tool of choice in the protein engineer’s toolbox.
+Directly synthesized DNA libraries will soon be the tool of choice in the protein engineer’s toolbox.

 For the first time, a window into the vast benefits of synthetic on-chip libraries in protein engineering has opened.
-Higher quality libraries, mean easier screening, fewer man hours wasted, and an increased number of discoveries in every library.
+Higher quality libraries, mean easier screening, fewer man-hours wasted, and an increased number of discoveries in every library.
 Simply put by Professor Reetz: “You get what you design.”

 What did you think?